 Steve Smith is from Dayton, Ohio, serves as AFPI’s Chief of Staff and Director of the Center for New Frontiers.
 Smith recently served as a Special Assistant to the President and Chief of Staff of the White House Office of American Innovation and the Domestic Policy Council, where he developed, led, and managed the policy strategy of over 40 team members.
 Smith served on the team that passed the First Step Act, a historic bipartisan criminal justice reform and was heavily involved in the successes of the White House Opportunity and Revitalization Council, and the COVID-19 rapid response operations team.
 Steve previously spent 12 years in campaign management, leading and supporting political races from city, state, federal, and presidential levels; notably serving on Senator Mitch McConnell’s 2008 campaign and as the Special Assistant to the Republican National Committee’s Co-Chairman during the 2016 cycle.
 Smith received a degree in Political Science from the University of Kentucky.
 Smith is daydreaming about the final frontier of space, playing saxophone to the detriment of his neighbors, hiking new trails, and rooting on the Cleveland Browns, Dayton Flyers, and the Kentucky Wildcats.

-Katharine Sullivan is from Fulton, New York, and serves as AFPI’s Executive Director for the Constitutional Litigation Partnership.
-Sullivan most recently served as Principal Deputy Assistant Attorney General under Attorney General Barr at the Department of Justice.
-Sullivan led the Office of Justice Programs and managed a budget of $5 billion in resources to support state, local, and tribal criminal and juvenile justice activities, victim services, research and statistics and administrative duties.
-After practicing law as a prosecutor and in private practice, Sullivan served 11 years as a state trial court judge, presiding over 42,000 cases, a rehabilitation-focused drug court, and DUI court.
+Katharine Sullivan is from Fulton, New York, and serves as AFPI’s Executive Director for the Constitutional Litigation Partnership and General Counsel.
+Sullivan most recently performed the duties of the Assistant Attorney General of the Office of Justice Programs under Attorney General William Barr at the Department of Justice.
+Sullivan managed a budget of $5 billion in resources to support state, local, and tribal criminal and juvenile justice activities, victim services, research and statistics, and administrative duties.
+After managing multiple statewide and local political campaigns, Sullivan was a Deputy District Attorney, prosecuting misdemeanor and felony offenses.
+Sullivan then founded and was a managing partner of Goldberg, Sullivan, and Gerson, PC in Aspen, Colorado, where she had a robust practice of complex civil and criminal cases.
+Governor Bill Owens appointed Sullivan to serve as a state trial court judge in 2007.
+For 11 years, she presided over 42,000 civil and criminal cases, a rehabilitation-focused drug court, and a DUI court.
 Sullivan was appointed and served on Colorado’s Committee on Judicial Ethics.
 She received her undergraduate degree from Syracuse University and her Juris Doctor from The George Washington University Law School.
-Upon marrying the love of her life, Art, who was born and raised in New Orleans, Katie took a vow to always root for LSU and the Saints.
-She has upheld that vow for 13 years

 Dr. Laurie Todd-Smith is originally from Phoenix, Arizona, but has lived in Mississippi for over 25 years.
 She serves as AFPI’s Senior Fellow for the Center for Education Opportunity and Center for the American Worker.
 Dr. Todd-Smith was appointed by President Trump to serve as the Director of the Women’s Bureau at the United States Department of Labor.
 During her tenure at the Women’s Bureau, she focused the agency on issues of childcare, paid family leave, and grants to support women in apprenticeship.
 Prior to her work with the United States Department of Labor, Dr. Todd-Smith served as Senior Education and Workforce Policy Advisor to Governor Phil Bryant.
 She led numerous legislative efforts to help improve public education in Mississippi including: The Literacy Based Promotion Act, Early Childhood Education, Charter Schools, Special Needs Education Scholarship Account, and accountability models for school districts, all of which resulted in improved outcomes for Mississippi’s students.
 Dr. Todd-Smith is also the former executive director of the Mississippi State Workforce Investment Board (SWIB) and the State Childhood Advisory Council (SECAC).
 Dr. Todd-Smith is a former elementary school teacher and holds a doctorate in education from Mississippi State University, a master’s degree from Western New Mexico University, and a bachelor’s degree from the University of Arizona.
 Dr. Todd-Smith is a 2-year breast cancer survivor.
 She is an avid college football fan and enjoys boating at Lake Caroline, MS with her husband, Ron, and adorable Yorkie, Max.